Who's Behind Listverse?

-Sure enough, in some forested regions of Southeast Asia, you might be (un)lucky enough to encounter a crazily writhing, mildly-venomous serpent – at head level.
-These snakes are able to flatten out their bodies, suck in their stomachs, and make a daredevil leap from the treetops in order to travel more quickly and safely in the presence of predators.
+Sure enough, in some forested regions of Southeast Asia, you might be (un)lucky enough to encounter a crazily writhing, mildly venomous serpent—at head level.
+These snakes can flatten out their bodies, suck in their stomachs, and make a daredevil leap from the treetops to travel more quickly and safely in the presence of predators.
 The really strange thing is, they can glide even more effectively than their limbed counterparts—up to 100 meters—despite lacking wings or even wing-like protrusions.

-There is a species of ant found in Malaysia and Brunei whose workers sport a particularly explosive method of self—or rather, territorial—defense.
-The ants, being in possession of an enlarged mandibular gland containing a kind of ‘toxic glue’ that runs the length of their body, can contract their abdomens and cause the glands to burst inside of them.
+A species of ant found in Malaysia and Brunei whose workers sport a particularly explosive method of self—or rather, territorial—defense.
+The ants, having an enlarged mandibular gland containing a kind of “toxic glue” that runs the length of their body, can contract their abdomens and cause the glands to burst inside of them.
 This results in an unpleasant (for both the ant and victim, I’d imagine) gush of sticky secretions from the front of its head.
-You’d think that having something’s face explode at you would be bad enough, but the sticky nature of the liquid causes smaller predator’s limbs to become entangled, leaving them quite defenseless against a counterattack by the colony.
+You’d think that having something’s face explode at you would be bad enough, but the sticky nature of the liquid causes smaller predators’ limbs to become entangled, leaving them quite defenseless against a counterattack by the colony.
 Not to mention the cocktail of chemicals that is now covering their bodies.
 Even predators have bad days at the office.

 If you’ve heard of the Pistol Shrimp, you’ll know about its claw.
-By snapping shut this single, massive claw, it produces a bubble capable of stunning or killing its prey.
-It doesn’t sound too impressive at face-value, but there are a few things you should know about what this creature does for a living.
+Snapping shut this single, massive claw produces a bubble capable of stunning or killing its prey.
+It doesn’t sound too impressive at face value, but there are a few things you should know about what this creature does for a living.

 For starters, these shrimp are generally about 1-2 inches (3-5 cm) long, which doesn’t make them the most intimidating predator in the world.
-But even at that small size, they can produce a cavitation bubble capable of travelling at 60 mph (97 km/h), and of generating a sound that reaches about 218 decibels.
-To put the latter in perspective, it takes about 160 decibels to rupture a human eardrum.
+But even at that small size, they can produce a cavitation bubble capable of traveling at 60 mph (97 km/h) and generating a sound that reaches about 218 decibels.
+To put that in perspective, it takes about 160 decibels to rupture a human eardrum.

 As an octopus, it’s tough to find recognition for your ability to camouflage yourself.
-All octopuses have the ability to change their color and texture, in order to blend with their surroundings.
-But the Mimic Octopus takes underwater chameleonism a few leaps further: it can actually impersonate other creatures.
+All octopuses have the ability to change their color and texture to blend with their surroundings.
+But the Mimic Octopus takes underwater chameleon-ism a few leaps further: it can actually impersonate other creatures.

 Depending on what might be attacking it, the mimic octopus intelligently decides which predator to impersonate.
 For example, a mimic octopus has been observed under attack by a damselfish.
 It proceeded to bury itself and six tentacles in the sand, leaving the other two pointed in opposite directions – and thereby mimicking the movement of a sea snake.